ctnava/rxtechnotes/ethics_compliance.md

 ## Compliance with the Law

+`Pharmacists and technicians must be knowledgeable regarding the many federal and state regulations that affect the practice of pharmacy.`

 *Technicians* are individuals who are given a basic level of training designed to help them with important specific tasks.
 Pharmacists rely on *pharmacy technicians* as support staff to assist with essential tasks that do not require the pharmacist's skill or expertise.

 All pharmacy personnel must comply with **federal and state laws**, under the supervision of a licensed pharmacist.
 Violations by technicians can also result in disciplinary actions for the supervising pharmacist.